 A newsletter from Jo can be found here.

 Each Sunday, we will be streaming a service on Facebook at 10:30am.
 You can go to the "Live" section of the Facebook page here.
 Don't worry if you have never used Facebook, just click on the picture to start the video playing.
+You can watch the service when you choose - it's still available after the live stream ends.

 For an update on Christian Aid week, including video of the Youth Theatre Virtual Choir, click here